Oral Cancer Signs

 - Possible swelling of neck or jaw

-As oral cancer grows and spreads throughout the body and into your organs there may be other oral cancer symptoms and signs.
+As oral cancer grows and spreads throughout the body and into your organs there may be other oral cancer signs and symptoms.
 These may include an inability to fully open the mouth, difficulty or pain when chewing or swallowing (or when moving the jaw or tongue), plus a loss of appetite and/or weight loss.

 What Causes Oral Cancer?